mpj/testacular/src/0.6.0/dev/Client---server-protocol.md

-# Client - Server protocol
+# Client - Server Protocol

 These are the SocketIO events that are transmitted between the browser and the testacular server.